divad1196/cv_david_hugoframework/README.md

   Nb: The data will be taken from the **Data folder**, in this case `data=charts.example` means there is a file under `data/charts/example.yml`

-  * Id: The id of the canvas, must be unique to use Chart.js
+  * Id (Optional): The id of the canvas, must be unique to use Chart.js If not provided, we will use the md5 hash of the data used (jsonified)

-  * data: The data to pass to the chart constructor
+  * data (Required): The data to pass to the chart constructor

     ```js
     new Chart(ctx, $chartData }});
     ```

     For example, the file `data/charts/example.yml` could contain the following data

     ```yaml
     type: "bar"
     data: